joannaszymczykraj/DareIT_Challenges_Automatyzacja-Python/README.md

 ### Subtask 3: Adding a code to my repository
 <details>
 <summary>Click here to see general information about <b>Subtask 3</b></summary>
+The code added.
+Files moved to the repository.
 </details>

 ### Subtask 4: Special task - purpule test